stellar/slingshot/zkvm/docs/zkvm-spec.md

 This allows for a simpler type system (no integers, only scalars), while limiting programs to have pre-determined structure.

-In general, there are no jumps or cleartext conditionals apart from a specialized [predicate tree](#predicate-tree).
+In general, there are no jumps or cleartext conditionals.
 Note, however, that with the use of [delegation](#delegate), program structure can be determined right before the use.